 Are there any circumstances where you cannot handle my complaint, even after I complete my company’s process?
 OLHI is always available to discuss a complaint but we are unable to review some types.

-Can I proceed directly to have my complaint dealt with by an OmbudService Officer, skipping the Dispute Resolution Officer?
+Can I skip the Dispute Resolution Officer step and have my complaint dealt with by an OmbudService Officer?
 Our complaints handling process has been specifically designed to handle your complaint in the quickest and most efficient way.
 Since most complaints are capable of early resolution, it must first be reviewed by one of our Dispute Resolution Officers.

 What if I am not satisfied with the outcome of my complaint?
 If we find your complaint does not have merit or we are unable to settle the complaint, you have the right to pursue other remedies, such as legal action or a complaint to a local regulator.